-For each array, the slide identification number, sample sex, control sex, and sample-tracking control (if applicable) should be verified.
+For each microarray, the slide identification number, subarray position (when applicable), sample sex, control sex (when appropriate), and sample-tracking control (for multiplex microarrays) should be verified and a system developed to ensure sample identification throughout the process.
 Discrepancies in the documentation from the physical sample should be investigated and resolved before processing.

-DNA requirements
+Sample and DNA requirements